Easy Spicy Italian Sausage and Peppers Pasta Bake

 - ¼ Teaspoon chili flakes

-- 8 ounces small fresh mozzarella balls, divided (plus more if you like yours super cheesy)
+- 8 ounces small fresh mozzarella balls or fresh shredded mozzarella, divided (plus more if you like yours super cheesy)

 - Parmesan cheese, grated